CJett/spotibrarian/README.md

 To install dependencies run: `python -m pip install -r requirements.txt`

 ## client secret
-After cloning the repository create a .env file in the root directory with a CLIENT_SECRET key set to your spotify client secret key.
-You can base this .env file off of the env-sample file.
+After cloning the repository create a .env file in the root directory with a CLIENT_SECRET key set to the client secret you got from me.
+Eventually I'll set up proper server based oauth...